 Ferris offers mower blades designed to fit their mower decks.
 There are some aftermarket companies that offer blades that may fit the mower, but there are many blades that don’t fit.
 Even if you have the right blade length and center hole size, they still might not fit correctly.

-A wrong blade may not only cause vibration, it can also cause damage to the mower deck shell and spindle housings.
-Because of this, I prefer to use OEM (Original Equipment Manufacturer) blades to ensure it fits well and does not cause harm to my zero turn.
+A wrong blade may not only cause vibration, but it can also cause damage to the mower deck shell and spindle housings.
+Because of this, I prefer to use OEM (Original Equipment Manufacturer) blades to ensure it fits well and does not cause harm to my zero-turn.

 Just because an aftermarket manufacturer states their blade fits your Ferris lawn mower model doesn’t always mean it does.
 I’ve ordered aftermarket blades for customers where the manufacturer states the blades matched only to find they did not once I received them.